INTERC3PTI0N/car-rental/README.md

 - **Admin Tasks:** Admins can access the admin panel to manage cars, users, reservations, and other system aspects.

 ## Contributing
-We welcome contributions from DLithe to enhance Carlo further.
+We welcome contributions from DLithe interns to enhance Carlo further.
 If you'd like to contribute, please follow these steps:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`
 3. Make your changes and commit them: `git commit -m 'Add some feature'`